 "We’re so lucky to have so many different kinds of people working together on helping us protect and preserve our environment."

-Photo credits: Josh Richardson (crab and jewel anemone), Fiona McRae-Plumtree (fishing), Karen Pratt (montage) and Nicole Miller (carpet shark, divers).
+Photo credits: Josh Richardson (crab and jewel anemone), Fiona McRae-Plumtree (fishing), Karen Pratt (montage), Bruce Boyd (montage photographs and the nudibranchs) and Nicole Miller (carpet shark, divers).

 A South Taranaki Reef Life Project is led by the South Taranaki Underwater Club and is supported by funding from the Taranaki Participatory Science Platform (PSP) managed by Venture Taranaki.